 How long do I have to wait before downloading the video?

-You'll be redirected to a page where you'll find the link to download it from my Amazon Drive one second after you pay.
+You'll be redirected to a page where you'll find the link to download it from my Open Drive one second after you pay.

 Can I have the invoice for the sale?